Lady Anne Hamilton1

 F, #109768, b. between 1581 and 1604, d. after 9 March 1669

 Anne Stewart was born between 1581 and 1604.
-She was the daughter of Walter Stewart, 1st Lord of Blantyre and Nichola Somerville.2 She married John Abernethy, 8th Lord Saltoun of Abernethy, son of George Abernethy, 7th Lord Saltoun of Abernethy and Margaret Stewart, before 11 January 1608/9.3 She died after 9 March 1669.3
+She was the daughter of Walter Stewart, 1st Lord of Blantyre and Nichola Somerville.2 She married John Abernethy, 8th Lord Saltoun of Abernethy, son of George Abernethy, 7th Lord Saltoun of Abernethy and Lady Margaret Stewart, before 11 January 1608/9.3 She died after 9 March 1669.3

-Her married name became Abernethy.
+From before 11 January 1608/9, her married name became Abernethy.

 Child of Anne Stewart and James Hamilton, 2nd Marquess of Hamilton